-The Town faces a "limited" impact or less than 10 percent of total property damaged, from snowstorms.
+The town faces a "limited" impact or less than 10 percent of total property damaged, from snowstorms.

 The weight from multiple snowfall events can test the load ratings of building roofs and potentially cause significant damage.
-Multiple freeze-thaw cycles can also create large amounts of ice and make for even heavier roof loads.
+Multiple freeze-thaw cycles can also create large amounts of ice and make for even heavier roof loads and lead to ice dams and both interior and exterior structural damage.